drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 **2. Connection Failed**

 The JavaScript does not have a valid OAuth token.
-Try logging in to Salesforce on your smartphone by clicking "SETTINGS" in the *Salesforce1 Pebble Dashboard* in the Pebble App.
+Try logging in to Salesforce on your smartphone by clicking "SETTINGS" in the *Salesforce1 Pebble Dashboard* in the Pebble App.<br>

 ![image alt text](images/image12.png)